Karaoke teaches people to bear the awful singing of ordinary citizens, and enjoy it anyway.

 karaoke facilities!

 Inoue was a very popular Japanese musician who used to perform at a bar called Utagoe Kissa.
-Frequent customers asked him if he could provide recordings of his performances so that they could sing along at home, on work trips, and more.
+Frequent customers asked him to provide recordings of his performances so they could sing along at home, on work trips, and more.
 With the potential of a new market, the musician made a tape and rented out the machines.

 A closeup of a microphone.